poretsky/catalogue/README.txt

 "F b" -- borrowed;
 "F l" -- lended.

-These filters are applied to the marked items if any or to all ones if no marks are in effect.
-After applying a filter, only those items that satisfy filter condition remain marked.
+Normally these filters mark all items that satisfy respective conditions, but being invoked with prefix argument when some marks are in effect they are applied only to the marked items unmarking all irrelevant ones.
+Thus, the filters can be chained in either disjunctive or conjunctive manner.

+When a filter is successively applied the first hit becomes current item.

 3.8.3.
 Searching

-The searching mechanism described in 3.2 is available in the summary buffer as well, but at the contrary to the data display buffer, here all found items become marked and before starting search all existing marks are cleared.
+The searching mechanism described in 3.2 is available in the summary buffer as well, but at the contrary to the data display buffer, here all found items become marked and pointer is moved to the first hit from the beginning of the database.
+Being invoked with prefix argument when some marks are in effect it searches only among marked items and only those satisfying search criteria remain marked afterwards.
+Thus, several searches by different fields can be combined and chained with filters described in 3.8.2.

 In addition, forward and backward incremental search functions are also available here.
 As usual, these functions are bound to "C-s" and